Shengw3n/shengw3n.github.io/source/_posts/Weekly_Report_5.md

 We successfully completed a safety meeting for the thrust vector rocket, clearing us for competition participation.

 ### UBC Geering Up Presentation
-We also presented for a classroom full of elementary school students for [UBC Geering Up](https://geeringup.apsc.ubc.ca) on university rocketry.
+We also presented to a classroom full of elementary school students for [UBC Geering Up](https://geeringup.apsc.ubc.ca) on university rocketry.
 The most common question I got from the kids was, "What's the minimum age to join UBC Rockets?"
 They are so cute.
 <figure style="text-align: center;">
     <img src="/img/in-post/IMG_1540.HEIC" style="width: 500px;" alt="Me and my ELEC 291 group getting A&W at 6 am after an all-nighter">
     <figcaption>Me Carrying Rockets to The Classrooms</figcaption>